-As demonstrated by the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other NEOs as a group (excluding Mr. Hageboeck) is generally aligned with City's cumulative TSR over the four years presented in the "Pay Versus Performance Table for 2023."
-The alignment of compensation actually paid with City's cumulative TSR over the period presented is due to the fact that a significant portion of the compensation actually paid to Mr. Hageboeck and to the other NEOs is comprised of equity awards.
-The estimated grant date fair value of the target PSU award in 2023 was approximately 11% of total direct compensation for Mr. Hageboeck and approximately 10% of total direct compensation for the other NEOs.
+As demonstrated by the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other named executive officers as a group (excluding Mr. Hageboeck) is generally aligned with City's cumulative TSR over the five years presented in the "Pay Versus Performance Table for 2024."
+The alignment of compensation actually paid to Mr. Hageboeck and to the period presented is due to the fact that a significant portion of the compensation actually paid to Mr. Hageboeck and to the other named executive officers is comprised of equity awards.
+The estimated grant date fair value of the target PSU award in 2024 was approximately 12% of total direct compensation for Mr. Hageboeck and approximately 11% of total direct compensation for the other named executive officers.